galib96/galib96-hugo-test/content/authors/admin/index.md

 ## About Me

 I am a Ph.D.
 Student of Chemical Engineering at the University of Tennessee.
-On the way to Ph.D., finished my MS in Chemical Engineering from the University of Tennessee in 2024.
-Before that, after finishing B.Sc. in Chemical Engineering from Bangladesh University of Engineering and Technology in 2019, I cofounded an EdTech company named Bohubrihi in 2019 with the goal of providing technical online courses in Bangla for tertiary students and professionals helping them to advance in their career.
+After finishing B.Sc. in Chemical Engineering from Bangladesh University of Engineering and Technology in 2019, I cofounded an EdTech company named "Bohubrihi" with the goal of providing technical online courses in Bangla for tertiary students and professionals helping them to advance in their career.
 I took the exit from Bohubrihi in late 2021 during its acquisition by Shikho technologies Bangladesh Ltd.